InfuseAI/primehub-site/docs/getting_started/prerequisites.md

 title: Prerequisites
 ---

-Before installing PrimeHub, we need to provide a PrimeHub-ready Kubernetes, which should contain
+Before installing PrimeHub, we need to provide a PrimeHub-ready Kubernetes, which should contain following essentials.

 ## Kubernetes Cluster (1.15+)